Frequently Asked Questions

 How do I go about making a claim?

 Call us on 0333 456 8030 or email firstname.lastname@example.org.
 If you have experienced a theft, it is important you report it to the police as we will need the crime reference number.
-Please ensure you have read the claims procedures contained in your policy wording and are aware of the excess applicable which will be shown on your Insurance Certificate.
+It is important that you read and understand the claims procedures contained in your policy wording.
 If you are unsure as to whether you need to make a claim, please call Protek for further assistance.

 Who underwrites the policy?